argoproj-labs/argocd-operator/docs/usage/basics.md

 The Argo CD server component exposes the API and UI.
 The operator creates a Service to expose this component and can be accessed through the various methods available in Kubernetes.

+Follow the ArgoCD [Getting Started Guide](https://argoproj.github.io/argo-cd/getting_started/#creating-apps-via-ui) to create a new application from the UI.

 ### Local Machine

 In the most simple case, the Service port can be forwarded to the local machine.